yylittlefish/daily-news-emailer/README.md

 Fetches and sends the top 5 news items daily (International, AI, Entertainment).
 It supports two execution modes:
 1. Scheduled via GitHub Actions (recommended if you want automated daily delivery without keeping a machine running).
 2. Manual / one-off runs by invoking the Python script locally (useful for testing).

 Usage instructions, environment variables, and how to schedule runs with GitHub Actions are described below.

-Local run
+For Local run:
 1. Create a virtual environment and install dependencies:
    - python3 -m venv venv
    - source venv/bin/activate